The baby name Dean covers a lot of territory in just a single syllable.

 Except, of course, a handful of those 1960s-born Deans made names for themselves.

 Beginning in 1993, Dean Cain starred in the smash hit ABC Series Lois & Clark: The New Adventures of Superman.
-It made Cain a household name, though the baby name Dean continued to slide.
+The name continued to slide.

 In late 2000, the world went to Stars Hollow, and met a mother-daughter duo in the Gilmore Girls.
 We also met daughter Rory’s first crush, local boy Dean Forester.
 He’s played by Jared Padalecki over five seasons, and even cameos in the Netflix reboot.
 (Spoiler alert: they don’t end up together.)

-But neither the real nor the fictional small screen Dean could reverse the name’s course.
+But neither small screen Dean could reverse the name’s course.
 And the timing fits, of course – a name that peaked circa 1967 should be heading for style limbo thirty-plus years later.

 SUPERNATURAL